alexnovak/alexnovak.dev/content/posts/die-roll.md

 My friend posed the question to me.
 I had been doing some bit-fiddling and proposed that what felt like an easy solution.
 When we got a random integer, we were getting some stream of random bits, probably 32 or 64.
-Say we got 32 random bits, we could just split them into two 16 bit integers, repeat the process for a single single die roll, then add the results.
+Say we got 32 random bits, we could just split them into two 16 bit integerers, take the mod 6 of each and add one to each, then add the results.
 For example, say we requested random bits and received the following:

 $$ \mbox\{random value\} = 0b10001000110010011111110011000010$$
 We can define two random numbers by splitting that bit vector down the middle.
+$$ 1000100011001001 \mid 1111110011000010 \\\\
-$$ \mbox\{rand1\} = 0b1000100011001001 = 3507 \\\\
+\mbox\{rand1\} = 0b1000100011001001 = 3507 \\\\
 \mbox\{rand2\} = 0b1111110011000010 = 64706$$

-Then modulus both of these by 6, add one to each, then add them together.
-In this case, giving us 5.
+Then modulus both of these by 6 and add one to each.
+These both emulate single die rolls.
+Adding them together gives us a random sum of two die rolls.
+In this case giving us 5.

 Feeling overzealous, I thought that maybe you could even do it with fewer bits.
 Why 32?
 You only need three bits to represent 0 through 5.
-Six random bits, enough for two three bit integers, should be enough to solve this entire problem.
+Six random bits -- enough for two three-bit integers -- should be enough to solve this entire problem.

-Walking home later that day, I realized something was wrong.
+Walking home later that day, I realized I was wrong.

 ---

 Let's quickly look at my three bit method in Rust so we can laugh at what a fool I am.
+We'll emulate a single die roll for simplicity's sake, and observe many trials to see how the method performs in aggregate.

 ```rust
 // In main.rs